ANQIFENG/RATNUS/README.md

     </tbody>
   </table>
 </div>
-✅ indicates required; ⭕ indicates not required.
+✅ Required; ⭕ Not Required .

 #### Full Input Version:
 Trained with a comprehensive set of modalities as detailed in our paper.
 Strictly supports testing with an identical set of input features.